Do you want to use shortcodes in your WordPress theme?

 You can now visit your website to see the custom shortcode in action.

 We hope this tutorial helped you learn how to use shortcodes in your WordPress themes.
-You may also want to check out our guide on how to create a landing page in WordPress and our expert picks for the best social media plugins for WordPress.
+You may also want to check out our guide on how to create a landing page in WordPress and our expert picks of the most useful widgets for your site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.